SEPTA Route 103: History

 The PRR saw trolleys as a threat and fought hard to prevent them from expanding into Lower Merion.
-The PRR even tried to buy some of route of the Philadelphia and Lancaster Turnpike to prevent trolleys from expanding on the road.
-However, these efforts were not enough to prevent the Ardmore trolley from being built in 1902 by the Ardmore and Llanerch Street Railway Company.
+The PRR even tried to buy some of route of the Philadelphia and Lancaster Turnpike to prevent trolleys from expanding on the road; however, these efforts were not enough to prevent the Ardmore trolley from being built in 1902 by the Ardmore and Llanerch Street Railway Company.
 The trolley began operating on May 29, 1902.
 The last trolley ran on December 29, 1966.

 A portion of the line from Eagle Road in Oakmont was paved over and used only for buses as a "busway".
 It was the first busway in North America and possibly the world.
 The Red Arrow also purchased old crossing gates from a Chicago area interurban railway and placed them perpendicular to the busway so as to not allow cars onto the busway.
-They outfitted the busses with remote radio control so the drivers could raise the gates and go through.
+It outfitted the busses with remote radio control so the drivers could raise the gates and go through.
 These gates were placed at each end of the busway and at each road crossing and started service in March 31, 1967.
 The bus maintained the same stopping locations at the former trolley.
 On January 29, 1970 the route was purchased by SEPTA and the gates continued to be used until being left in the up position and eventually removed.